Medically reviewed on Jun 11, 2018

 - In one year, if there was residual stool in the colon that prevented complete examination of your colon

 A colonoscopy is considered positive if the doctor finds any polyps or abnormal tissue in the colon.

 Most polyps aren't cancerous, but some can be precancerous.
 Polyps removed during colonoscopy are sent to a laboratory for analysis to determine whether they are cancerous, precancerous or noncancerous.

-Depending on the size and number of polyps, you may need to follow a more rigorous screening schedule in the future to look for more polyps.
+Depending on the size and number of polyps, you may need to follow a more rigorous surveillance schedule in the future to look for more polyps.

-If one or more cancerous polyps are removed during your colonoscopy, your doctor may recommend a follow-up colonoscopy in as little as three months, six months or a year.
-If you have a polyp or other abnormal tissue that couldn't be removed during the colonoscopy, your doctor may recommend a repeat exam with a gastroenterologist who has special expertise in removing large polyps or surgery.
+If you have a polyp or other abnormal tissue that couldn't be removed during the colonoscopy, your doctor may recommend a repeat exam with a gastroenterologist who has special expertise in removing large polyps, or surgery.